Pelagicore/software-factory/docs/chapters/baseplatform/creating-a-manifest.rst

   * Image names must be updated to reflect your own image names (``core-image-pelux`` may become ``core-image-yourproject``)
   * In general, this file can be customized to suite your project's CI needs
 * The ``Vagrantfile`` should be usable as-is, but can be modified to accommodate your project's CI and virtualized build needs
-* The ``xml`` files in the repository are the actual manifest files.
-The manifest files in the repository must be modified to indicate the correct repositories.
-It is common to structure the manifets files in a hierachical fashion, such that a common base manifest is created, and (possibly several) specialized manifests include this base manifest.
-An example of this can be seen in the PELUX manifests repository, where the ``pelux-base.xml`` manifest is included in, for instance, the ``pelux-intel.xml`` and ``pelux-rpi.xml`` manifests.
+* The ``xml`` file ``pelux.xml`` is the actual manifest file.
+The manifest file has to be modified to indicate the correct repositories.
+It is possible to structure manifest files in a hierarchical fashion, such that a common base manifest and (possibly several) specialized manifests, for example per architecture, or for qt inclusion.
+In PELUX, we're only using one manifest since this is easier.
+The only downside is that we may download some layers that we're not using later.

 .. [#repotool] https://source.android.com/source/using-repo
 .. [#pelux-manifests] https://github.com/Pelagicore/pelux-manifests